nhannguyen95/algorithms/additional-learning/http/http-the-definitive-guide/07-caching.md

 HTTP/1.1:
 Cache-Control: max-age=484200 (seconds since the document is first generated)
+OR:
+Cache-Control: s-max-age=484200 (for shared caches, overriding max-age)
 ```

 Until a cache document expires, it can serve the document as often as it wants.